typegoose/typegoose/.github/PULL_REQUEST_TEMPLATE/enhancement.md

 ## Make sure you have done these steps

 - Make sure you have Read & followed these steps in [CONTRIBUTING](.github/CONTRIBUTING.md)
+- remove the parts that are not applicable

 ---

+## What does the Enchancement do

+*description here*

+## Related Issues/PR's

+- #1